Nebraska May Join Utah, Idaho in Putting Medicaid Expansion Before Voters

 The states where Medicaid expansion has been most successful have state government support, Buettgens adds.

-Whatever happens next, the months long process of gathering those signatures has had value beyond meeting the legal requirements, says initiative supporter Becky Gould.
-Gould heads Nebraska Appleseed, a legal advocacy group for low-income people that's part of the expansion campaign.
+Whatever happens next, the months-long process of gathering those signatures has had value beyond meeting the legal requirements, says initiative supporter Becky Gould.
+Gould heads Nebraska Appleseed, a legal advocacy group for low-income people that is part of the expansion campaign.

-On a sweltering summer evening a few days before the petition drive ended, Gould walked house-to-house in search of a few more petition signatures in the little town of Valparaiso, Nebraska, population 570.
+On a sweltering summer evening a few days before the petition drive ended, Gould walked house to house in search of a few more petition signatures in the little town of Valparaiso, Neb., population 570.
 On the front porch of one house, after Gould made her pitch, the owner said she wasn't interested.

 Gould was undeterred.
 "In these times, it feels like having those conversations is just as important as having the ones where people sign," she says.
-"We can agreeably disagree on things and know that that's okay."
+"We can agreeably disagree on things and know that that's OK."

 And Gould says going door to door has reinforced her support for the issue.
-She talks about one woman she met who'd been left uninsured and struggling when her husband died.
+She talks about one woman she met who had been left uninsured and struggling when her husband died.

 "I think those stories like that remind you of why you're doing this," she says.
 "There's a lot of people out there who need access to just basic health care."